LIBRA-AI-Tech/sensors-positioning/README.md

 # Bluetooth-Indoor-Positioning-with-DNNs
-🔭 This repository contains 5 different machine learning approaches that predict a tag's location based on receiving signals from 4 anchor points.
+🔭 This repository contains 5 different machine learning approaches that predict a tag's location based on receiving signals from 4 different anchor points.

 🔗 The dataset on which the machine learning models were trained and evaluated can be found here: https://zenodo.org/record/6303184